YannyTwoo/joplin/README.md

 [Support Forum](https://discourse.joplinapp.org/) | This is the main place for general discussion about Joplin, user support, software development questions, and to discuss new features.
 Also where the latest beta versions are released and discussed.
-[Sub-reddit](https://www.reddit.com/r/joplinapp/) | Also a good place to get help [Discord server](https://discordapp.com/invite/d2HMPwE) | Our chat server [Patreon page](https://www.patreon.com/joplin) |The latest news are often posted there [Mastodon feed](https://mastodon.social/@joplinapp) | Follow us on Mastodon [Twitter feed](https://twitter.com/joplinapp) | Follow us on Twitter
+[Sub-reddit](https://www.reddit.com/r/joplinapp/) | Also a good place to get help [Discord server](https://discordapp.com/invite/d2HMPwE) | Our chat server [Patreon page](https://www.patreon.com/joplin) |The latest news is often posted there [Mastodon feed](https://mastodon.social/@joplinapp) | Follow us on Mastodon [Twitter feed](https://twitter.com/joplinapp) | Follow us on Twitter